Skip to content

 The G715 targets gamers who type for hours.
 Its cloud-shaped palm rest looks odd but actually provides decent wrist support during long sessions.
 At $200 (often on sale for around $130), it’s a TKL board with Lightspeed wireless and Bluetooth.

-We tested it with the GX Linear switches.
-They’re smooth but a bit mushy compared to Cherry MX Reds.
-Battery life hit about 30 hours with full RGB, which is average for a wireless keyboard.
+The GX Linear switches are smooth but a bit mushy compared to Cherry MX Reds.
+Battery life is modest with full RGB, which is average for a wireless keyboard.
 The underglow beneath the board adds ambiance to a white desk setup.

 If you’re pairing peripherals, the G715 matches Logitech’s white G705 mouse perfectly.
 For other mouse options, our roundup of the lightest gaming mice covers ultralight picks that complement a white setup.